 Managing both species simultaneously produced different outcomes than single species management (Fig. 2).
 In the Leveraging Interactions Experiment, species 1 began as the dominant species where the areas above the isoclines described stocking and harvest reductions which could be used separately or in combination and at different magnitudes to maintain species 1 dominance.
 As harvest increased, stocking was required to maintain the stable state and retain dominance; higher harvest resulted in greater stocking need.
 When managing only species 1, stocking species 1 resulted in a regime shift when the number of fish stocked was too low (dashed line, Fig 2).
 This occurred under all species 1 harvest levels except the very lowest (Fig 2).
 However, when the manager considers the interaction between species (solid line, Fig. 2), the options expanded from stocking and harvest regulations for species 1 to stocking and harvest regulations for both species, doubling the number of management options available.
 When species 1 is established as the dominant species and a small amount of fishing mortality is applied on species 2, the system can maintain species 1 dominance under all but the most intense harvest scenarios on species 1 with no stocking necessary (solid line, Fig 2).
 Allowing increased harvest on species 2, in combination with a small amount of species 1 stocking, overcame extreme harvest effects on species 1 allowing it to dominate across any harvest rate (solid line, Fig. 2).
-Accounting for the ecological interactions between species allowed the manager to use harvest of species 2 to increase the number of species 1 management options that would maintain its dominance.
-Similar analyses were also conducted in a modeling scenario where the undesirable species (species 2) was initially dominant and the management goal was to flip the system to favor species 1 (Fig. S3).
-The dynamics in this scenario mirror those presented in figure 2, but because of the initial dominance of species 2, the magnitude of management action (stocking or harvest) needed to flip the system towards species 1 was higher to account for initial dominance of species 2.
+Accounting for the ecological interactions between species allowed the decision maker to use harvest of species 2 to increase the number of species 1 management options that would maintain its dominance.
+Similar analyses were also conducted in a modeling scenario where the undesirable species (species 2) was initially dominant and the management goal was to change the stable state to favor species 1 (Fig. S3).
+The dynamics in this scenario mirror those presented in figure 2, but because of the initial dominance of species 2, the magnitude of management action (stocking or harvest) needed to change the stable state towards species 1 was higher to account for initial dominance of species 2.

 Figure 2.
-Isoclines here separate different outcomes for two management approaches in the Interspecific Interactions Experiment.
-Species 1 dominates in areas above line.
-Areas below the isoclines represent outcomes where species 2 dominates.
-In the Leveraging Interactions Experiment, species 1 is initially dominant and the management goal is to maintain this dominance.
-Solid line separates outcomes when the manager leverages species interactions by harvesting species 2 in addition to managing stocking and harvesting for species 1, while the dashed line separates outcomes where the manager only manages species 1.
+Leveraging interspecific interactions expands the range of management options that can achieve the management goal.
+In this experiment, species 1 is initially dominant and the goal is to maintain that dominance.
+The dashed and solid lines are isoclines separating combinations of species 1 harvesting and stocking rates that yield species 1 dominance (above each line) from combinations that yield species 2 dominance (below each line).
+If the manager only controls species 1 harvesting and stocking rates (dashed line), the ranges of those rates that produce the desired outcome of species 1 dominance are relatively limited (above dashed line).
+If the manager also imposes harvest on species 2 (solid line), the range of species 1 harvest and stocking rates that produce the desired outcome is greatly expanded (above solid line).

 Alternative Approaches